-On February 20, 2024, we held a potential sNDA submission for Type B/Breakthrough Therapy designation meeting with the FDA.
-The original purpose of this indication, including meeting was to obtain feedback on the conduct design of a new proposed at-home clinical trial. study that did not include caregiver-collected efficacy endpoints, based on our belief that obtaining caregiver assessments of efficacy would be challenging.
+On February 20, 2024, we held a Type B/Breakthrough Therapy designation meeting with the FDA.
+The original purpose of this meeting was to obtain feedback on the design of a proposed at-home study that did not include caregiver-collected efficacy endpoints, based on our belief that obtaining caregiver assessments of efficacy would be challenging.
 We believe there are no validated caregiver endpoints for assessing efficacy in Alzheimer's disease patients in the at-home setting.
-As a result, we believe, based focused on requesting feedback from the FDA that such regarding our proposal for an at-home clinical study with safety as the primary objective, and to better understand what additional data would encompass patients with be required to submit an sNDA to support labeling for BXCL501 to include the acute episodes treatment of agitation (non-daily) associated with mild dementia in probable Alzheimer's disease or, in the alternative, in this population in the care setting only.
-In its preliminary responses, the FDA reiterated its prior comments that we generate additional efficacy data, including repeat-dose efficacy data, to severe dementia due to probable Alzheimer's.
-We are planning for this study to enroll approximately 100 support an sNDA submission, as the FDA indicated that our proposed efficacy database, which currently includes the 70 patients aged 65 years and older who have been treated with mild, moderate, or severe dementia who would self-administer 60 mcg of BXCL501 or placebo whenever agitation episodes occur over a 4-week period. in TRANQUILITY I and TRANQUILITY II, would not contain substantial evidence of effectiveness absent additional data.
+As a result, we focused on requesting feedback from the FDA regarding our proposal for an at-home clinical study with safety as the primary objective, and to better understand what additional data would be required to submit an sNDA to support labeling for BXCL501 to include the acute treatment of agitation associated with dementia in probable Alzheimer's disease or, in the alternative, in this population in the care setting only.
+In its preliminary responses, the FDA reiterated its prior comments that we generate additional efficacy data, including repeat-dose efficacy data, to support an sNDA submission, as the FDA indicated that our proposed efficacy database, which currently includes the 70 patients who have been treated with 60 mcg of BXCL501 in TRANQUILITY I and TRANQUILITY II, would not contain substantial evidence of effectiveness absent additional data.
 The FDA advised that we generate the necessary efficacy data in care facilities prior to conducting any trials in the at-home setting.
-In addition, the FDA indicated the need to generate long-term safety requirements data to support an sNDA submission, including from probable Alzheimer's disease patients exposed to BXCL501, for submission will also be discussed up to one year.
-We have received the final meeting minutes from the FDA, which we believe are consistent with the FDA based FDA's preliminary responses and the subsequent meeting discussion.
-Based on the frequency FDA's feedback, we are currently planning to generate additional Phase 3 efficacy and safety data, in a variety of agitation observed relevant care-facility settings and across severity of dementia, including through, among other things, conducting our planned TRANQUILITY In-Care Phase 3 trial.
+In addition, the FDA indicated the need to generate long-term safety data to support an sNDA submission, including from probable Alzheimer's disease patients exposed to BXCL501, for up to one year.
+We have received the final meeting minutes from the FDA, which we believe are consistent with the FDA's preliminary responses and the subsequent meeting discussion.
+Based on the FDA's feedback, we are currently planning to generate additional Phase 3 efficacy and safety data, in a variety of relevant care-facility settings and across severity of dementia, including through, among other things, conducting our planned TRANQUILITY In-Care Phase 3 trial.
 In addition, we plan to discuss the details of the requirement for long-term safety data at a future meeting with the FDA.
-Also, although we announced in this study.
-November 2023 that we were planning to conduct a Phase 3 trial in the at-home setting, with safety as the primary objective (TRANQUILITY At Home), given the priority to expand the database to generate additional efficacy and safety data in care facilities, we are re-evaluating the timing for initiating TRANQUILITY At Home.
+Also, although we announced in November 2023 that we were planning to conduct a Phase 3 trial in the at-home setting, with safety as the primary objective (TRANQUILITY At Home), given the priority to expand the database to generate additional efficacy and safety data in care facilities, and subject to funding, we are re-evaluating the timing for initiating TRANQUILITY At Home.